 More about Transformer

-Transformer rating is always taken in KVA (Kilo Volt Ampere) not KW (Kilo Watt) because In Transformer rating does not include power factor.
+According to transformer working principle transformer rating is always taken in KVA (Kilo Volt Ampere) not KW (Kilo Watt) because In Transformer rating does not include power factor.
 If we also include power factor then we take rating in KW.
 It means

 KW = KVA x Power Factor